HwWobbe/WipHww/README.md

-- the preceding copyBlock works, but ...
+- the preceding copyBlock worked, but ...
-  - this is quite unlikely to support imbedded links, since it is intended to be a documentation tool
+  - these are quite unlikely to support imbedded links, since it is intended to be a documentation tool
 - some files still have examples that WORK and at a mid (not top ) placement was also found to be working, but may have been damaged
   - deeper indentation finally made it work.
   - this now allows Cascades